 - Primary String Ensemble – Year 4, 5 and 6 students who learn string instruments

 Students in Secondary School are exposed to a variety of musical opportunities.
-Year 7 & 8 students complete one term of music, with Year 7 experiencing keyboard and Year 8 participating in a guitar program.
+Year 7 and 8 students complete one term of music, with Year 7 experiencing keyboard and Year 8 participating in a guitar program.
 Students from Year 9 have the opportunity to choose to continue with Music as an elective subject where they can explore music on their own chosen instrument.

 Throughout Middle and Senior school, students are exposed to many genres and explore many periods of music throughout history.
 Students are encouraged to enrol in instrumental music lessons with a private tutor, however, it is not compulsory for classroom Music.